Prince Harry And Meghan Markle: Why Queen Elizabeth Will Approve Their Marriage

-If Prince Harry and Meghan Markle actually do want to delight millions of fans by announcing their engagement any time soon, Harry will have to first comply with British law.
-Royal marriages aren’t straightforward or easy to arrange, and according the Mirror, one of the first problems Prince Harry and Meghan face will be a tricky one.
+If Prince Harry and Meghan Markle actually do want to delight millions of fans by announcing their engagement anytime soon, Harry will have to first comply with British law.
+Royal marriages aren’t straightforward or easy to arrange, and according to the Mirror, one of the first problems Prince Harry and Meghan face will be a tricky one.

 Not too many other people have to ask anyone’s permission to get married, let alone the permission of someone hugely influential and world-famous.
 For the British royals, they face the daunting task of gaining approval and formal consent from none other than Her Majesty Queen Elizabeth, whose full title is an intimidating, “Elizabeth the Second, by the Grace of God of the United Kingdom of Great Britain and Northern Ireland and of Her other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith.”